Autumn 2026 planting seasonPre-order now for delivery from December 2026

 We have a good range of traditional English and French cider varieties, as well as a number of mainstream apple varieties with good juice qualities that lend themselves to cider production.

-This variety description was researched and written by Orange Pippin staff.
-Last checked: 2024.
+This variety description was produced by Orange Pippin staff from first-hand research.
+Last checked: 15-May-2024.